MarcosSerra1/MarcosSerra1/README.md

 <div align="center">

-I turn coffee ☕ into codes
+I turn coffee ☕ into code

 From backend development using Django to RPA development, I'm passionate about discovering new things and using them to create high-quality solutions.
 Today, I'm a mid-level backend developer focused on web development.